willebra/x-road-catalog/doc/xroad_catalog_installation_guide.md

 Instructions on how to build the RPM packages using Docker can be found [here](../BUILD.md).

-## 2.3.1 Install X-Road Configuration Client
+## 2.3.1 Installation of X-Road Configuration Client

 If the X-Road Catalog Lister is not installed on the same host with a Security Server, the X-Road Configuration Client (`xroad-confclient`) module must be installed manually.